Baptisteismd/open-swag-software/README.md

 JSON stores conversation history, ensuring continuity between exchanges while maintaining a lightweight and fast data format.

 ### **Voice Synthesis**
-This feature converts text into speech, enriching user interaction with personalized voices for each role.
+This feature converts text into speech, enriching user interaction with personalized voices for each role, with the Web Speech API.

 ### **Git & GitHub**
 Git and GitHub manage source code, track changes, and facilitate team collaboration, ensuring version control and project transparency.